This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 We stood at the spot where the accident happened and could see how in the dark of night you could be disorientated and come off it, especially if driving too fast.
 (They have barriers on either side of the bridge now though).

-There are plenty of beaches and hiking trails to enjoy on Chappaquiddick.
+There are plenty of beaches and hiking trails to enjoy on Chappaquiddick with kids.

 I would have loved to have ridden a bike over from the mainland to explore it that way.
 It’s small enough that you could.